ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toTimeZone {#totimezone}

-Convert time or date and time to the specified time zone.
+Converts time or date and time to the specified time zone.

 **Syntax**